UH-CI/agave-container-workshop-08072018/agave/metadata.md

 ```

 ## Metadata as Data
+Since the metadata store in Agave is MongoDB and accepts JSON we can store data as JSON if we desire and for some projects we have.

-So for the loggers to push data into IkeWai in a similar way as chords   :
+So for a concurrent workshop on Hilo some user have the loggers to push data into the IkeWai system.
+The loggers are using curl or similar software to make HTTP REST calls to Agave.

+We can do the same with the uhhpctenant Agave system.
 here is an example test.json file
 ```
 {"name":"site1","value":[{"date":"2018-07-31T16:07:56+00:00"},{"tempc":"30.5"},{"diss_ox":"0.2"}]}